 Water distribution system operators will visit the well facilities several times each week for operational checks, water sampling, and periodic maintenance.
 Deliveries of supplies may occur a couple of times per month.

-At both the Solaire and Westbrook sites, trees and shrubs have been selected to block views, provide ornamental benefits, and increase sound buffers.
+The City typically selects trees and shrubs must block views, provide ornamental benefits, and increase sound buffers.

 Landscape plants and irrigation will be maintained by a dedicated contract to the City’s Environmental Utilities.